 How to find a therapist who takes your health insurance

-You can find a therapist in-network with most insurances Zencare.
+You can find a therapist in-network with most insurances on Zencare.

-Make sure to select your insurance company under "Health insurance" to view therapists who are in-network with your insurance.
+Make sure to select your insurance company under "Insurances" to view therapists who are in-network with your insurance.
 You can also learn more about paying for therapy through the following health insurance companies:

 Why aren't all insurances listed?

 We are expanding our network of insurance-accepting providers, however, particularly in major cities, it can be difficult to find therapists who take insurances and are accepting new clients.
-Some insurance networks are also region-specific; for example, The Empire Plan network is only available in New York State.
+Some insurance networks are also region-specific, an example being The Empire Plan network, which is only available in New York.